lisr-pcx/on-board-tips/docs/technical_documentation.md

 3. NAVIGATE (links to related topics)
 4. RESULT (short words and more sentences)

 Write in simple english, anyone can do that, **just be clear, simple and go straight to the point**.
-The goal is to provide information (to help people), this is not an essay.
+The goal is to provide information (to help people) this is not an essay.

 Always share your text/draft with other team members and ask for feedbacks/reviews to improve clarity.

-!!! tip
-    Avoid "single points of failure": don't be the silo of information of your team.
-    If you are the only one able to fix/do some stuff then forget about holidays and relaxing time.
-    Share knownledge and make everyone confortable to manage the source code.

 ## Docs as a Code